 The embellishment of African-derived rhythm/melody with European harmonics gave birth to Jazz, arguably the most significant musical explosion of the last millennium.
 In the 100 years since, African-American music — which became largely synonymous with American music — has been wielding a tremendous amount of global influence.
 The spread of this influence accelerated after WW2, as the US became a global economic and military super power, aggressively pursuing a program of cultural imperialism and which increasingly saturated the world with its ideas, values, stories, images, and sounds.

-The pervasive and total dominance of this single simplified, rigid, and mechanical mono-rhythm, minimizing poly-rhythmic elements in the music to the role of embellishment, sometimes to the point of near non-existence, is very, very different from the focus on complex polyrhythms in various forms of modern South American and Caribbean music.
+The pervasive and total dominance of this single simplified, rigid, and mechanical mono-rhythm, pushing poly-rhythmic elements to the background or minimizing them to become embellishment, sometimes to the point of near non-existence, is very, very different from the focus on complex polyrhythms in various forms of modern South American and Caribbean music.
 Cuban Son and Rumba, Brazillian Bossa Nova, Haitian Gwo Ka and Compas, Trinidadian Calypso, none of them rely so extensively on the Duple (besides sub-genres which were directly influenced by US exports, such as Ska and Reggae, which heavily borrows from the Rhythm’n’Blues of the 50s).

 And if we zoom out to look at great traditions of social dance music of the world: Asia, Middle East, and of course, Africa, with zero exceptions, the Duple beat is never a central element, and hardly even exists at all, certainly not as a prominent element, in the major bodies of music produced by all ancient cultures.
 All of the social dance music traditions on this planet have always been based on intricately interlocking polyrhythms arranged in hypnotic, complex mathematical patterns.